Harmonica-Men/AstroShare-Blog/README.md

 ---

 ### PEP8
-All Python files in the booking_sys and eaststreet apps, as well env.py and manage.py, have been passed through the [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/).
+All Python files as well env.py and manage.py, have been passed through the [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/).
 The only warnings given were for the settings.py file which contains a small number of long lines (i.e. greater than 80 characters) under AUTH_PASSWORD_VALIDATORS; as this is code implemented by Django itself at setup, these lines will be left unchanged.

 ### JSHint
 The small JavaScript snippet under the footer of base.html has been passed through [JShint](https://jshint.com/) without issue.